csawatzky/pyladies-cmd-pyintro/python_tutorial/0002_debugging_datetime_classes_strings.md

 # The Code

-Create a new file by pressin Ctrl+N, then go to File -> Save As...
+Create a new file by pressing Ctrl+N, then go to File -> Save As...

 ![Navigate in Notepad++](screenshots/0003_save_as.png)

-Go ptyho_tutorial directory on Desktop and set the filename to `seconds_since_midnight.py`.
+Go python_tutorial directory on Desktop and set the filename to `seconds_since_midnight.py`.

 ![Save dialog](screenshots/0004_save_dialog.png)